alp1991/ECE3_FALL24/README.md

 ### Outline

-- Unit 01: Welcome to Python
+- Unit 01: Introduction to Python
 - Unit 02: Computing with Data in Python
 - Unit 03: Summarizing Data in Python
 - Unit 04: Predicting from Data with Machine Learning in Python